TheWhyofFry/biflabgit/Guide1.md

 So play around with the commands you've learned so far.
 Make changes, commit etc.  You can even look at the history of this guide by clicking on the "history" button :-)
 (E&OE ;-) )

+Feel free to contact me if you have any questions.